enviodev/docs/HyperIndex_versioned_docs/version-v1/Guides/cli-commands.md

 * `dev` — Development commands for starting, stopping, and restarting the indexer with automatic codegen for any changed files
 * `stop` — Stop the local environment - delete the database and stop all processes (including Docker) for the current directory
 * `codegen` — Generate indexing code from user-defined configuration & schema files
-* `local` — Prepare local environment for envio testing
+* `local` — Prepare the local environment for Envio testing
 * `start` — Start the indexer without any automatic codegen

 ###### **Options:**